Images Depict Mature Plants

-Autumn Blaze Maple
+Autumn Blaze Maple Trees for Sale Online

-|Mature Height:||50 to 60 feet|
+|Mature Height:||40 to 50 feet|

-|Mature Width:||25 to 30 feet|
+|Mature Width:||30 to 40 feet|

-|Foliage:||Dark Green, brilliant orange to reddish in fall|
+|Foliage:||Dark green, brilliant orange to reddish fall color|

 |Pruning Season:||No pruning needed|